bertokattila/StockGame/README.md

 <img width="1162" alt="Screenshot 2021-12-26 at 15 36 16" src="https://user-images.githubusercontent.com/22593928/147411366-7779cc5f-fea6-45cf-bd3f-eb6a83723a1b.png">

 The corresponding graph will appear in a new window.
-The graph of each stock is displayed in a separate window and they're being constantly updated.
+The graphs are displayed in separate windows and they're being constantly updated.
 Pressing the **Show chart** button again will bring the focus back to the graph of that stock.
-These windows can be resized, creating a custom view with ideal screen usage, even for multiple displays.
+These windows can be resized, therefore you can create a custom view with ideal screen usage, even for multiple displays.

-JFreeChart provides some additional useful features: you can zoom in on graphs, but you can even create a PNG images of them, and so on.
+JFreeChart provides some additional useful features: you can zoom in or out and you can even create a PNG images of them.
 You can access these functions by right-clicking on the graph.
 <img width="672" alt="Screenshot 2egt021-12-26 at 15 54 19" src="https://user-images.githubusercontent.com/22593928/147412138-995ad041-01ab-4d98-963b-8c42332d9836.png">

 ### 3. **Creating a position**

 If you speculate that the price of a particular stock will increase, you must choose the **Long** button, if you speculate for decrease, choose the **Short** button.

 In the window that appears, enter the amount of money you'd like to use to create the position.
-If this amount exceeds the available capital, the program will, of course, not allow the transaction, otherwise the following window will pop up in which you can enter the leverage you want to use:
+If this amount exceeds the available capital, the program will not allow the transaction, otherwise the following window will pop up in which you can enter the leverage you want to use:

 <img width="408" alt="Screenshot 2021-12-26 at 16 05 34" src="https://user-images.githubusercontent.com/22593928/147412460-30b1356d-ee5d-4c9b-bba3-790e3a6547fe.png"><img width="480" alt="Screenshot 2021-12-26 at 16 17 25" src="https://user-images.githubusercontent.com/22593928/147412463-a962b0ef-333b-4f24-8b1b-448fd8a5ec5f.png">

-The created position can now be viewed on the **Active Positions** page.
+The created position can now be found on the **Active Positions** page.

 ### 4. **Selling a position**

-On the **Active Positions** page, each position has a **Sell** button that can be used to sell.
+On the **Active Positions** page, each position has a **Sell** button.

 <img width="1162" alt="Screenshot 2021-12-26 at 16 23 04" src="https://user-images.githubusercontent.com/22593928/147412600-01b8222b-ca64-4cdd-a3fd-c8d96c1a109b.png">